two people wearing blue overalls dusting and sweeping a room

 • Respond to requests from residents for minor repairs

-• Provide general assistance to skilled trades persons such as mechanics, electricians, carpenters and plumbers
+• Provide general help to tradespersons such as mechanics, electricians, carpenters and plumbers

-• Co-ordinate the preparation of housing units to the arrival of a new resident
+• Co-ordinate the preparation of housing units for new residents

-• Co-ordinate parking, access, elevator lock-off and electrical shut-down with tradespeople
+• Co-ordinate parking, access, elevator lock-off and electrical shut-down for tradespeople

-• Ensure that security equipment is working, and deal with concierge/security staff on security and access issues
+• Make sure security equipment is working, and deal with concierge/security staff on security and access issues

 • Attend to emergency situations, such as floods